chuahziyang/Personal-Portfolio/content/projects/emob.md

-### Emob is a system created to track the status of servicemen as they go through the mob manning process.
-System admins will be able to mark servicemen status via a QR code as they progress through the relevant stations.
-Servicemen will have to complete all relevant stations and show their station status page as they leave the camp to ensure all stations have been completed
+### Emob is a Mob-Manning Management system designed for commanders to be able to track users as they go through the mob-manning proccess.

 ## Stack
 ::stack-bar